Sarbat da bhala: Description

-Expanded Meaning and Significance
+Significance

 The phrase Sarbat da Bhala (Punjabi: ਸਰਬੱਤ ਦਾ ਭਲਾ) translates to "welfare of all" and reflects a central tenet of Sikh philosophy.
 It is recited at the conclusion of the Sikh prayer Ardas, expressing a universal prayer for the well-being of all humanity, transcending religious, cultural, and social boundaries.

 Scholars interpret Sarbat da Bhala not only as a spiritual aspiration but also as a social and ethical imperative rooted in the teachings of Guru Nanak.
 It is closely tied to the Sikh concept of seva (selfless service), which forms a foundation of Sikh practice.
 This is reflected in practices like Langar (community kitchens), where food is served to all regardless of background.

 Historically, this principle has been exemplified by Sikh Gurus through advocacy for justice and protection of the oppressed.
 Guru Tegh Bahadur, for example, is remembered for sacrificing his life in defense of religious freedom.
 The formation of the Khalsa by Guru Gobind Singh is also seen as an institutionalization of the duty to uphold righteousness and defend others.

 In modern times, the spirit of Sarbat da Bhala continues to inspire global Sikh humanitarian efforts—from disaster relief and food distribution to interfaith outreach and social justice campaigns.